Anthracini

 This page contains pictures and information about Bee Flies in Tribe Exoprosopini that we found in the Brisbane area, Queensland, Australia.

 In this Exoprosopini tribe, the beeflies have their wing vein Rs forks very close to cross vein r-m.
 They are large beeflies.
 They have stout body comparing with beeflies in other subfamilies.
 Their wings usually have hyaline and black patterns.
-Their body has contrasting stripes or brilliant metallic scales.
+Their body has contrasting stripes or brilliant black scales.

 Some species of Exoprosopini have the hilltop gathering habit.
 Sometimes a number of male can be found near the summit of isolated hilltops.

 Most of the Exoprosopini species have their larvae parasite on predatory and parasitic, ground-nesting wasps, such as Sphecidae, Pompilidae, Tiphiidae and Scoliidae.
-Some species even extend to other ground-nesting insects.
+Some species extend to other ground-nesting insects.

 Common Ligyra Beefly

-wpe19.jpg (28375 bytes) wpe19.jpg (49977 bytes)
+wpe19.jpg (28375 bytes) wpe19.jpg (49977 bytes) DSC_4481w.jpg (286654 bytes)

-Ligyra satyrus, body length 20mm
+Ligyra satyrus, body length 25mm

 This fly is large with orange-brown thorax.
 Its abdomen is shiny-black with a ring between thorax and abdomen.
 There are some white pattern at the end of its abdomen.
 They are quite common in Brisbane bush.
 More information and pictures of this Beefly can be found in here.